Blog Post · Mathematics · AI

 $$X^T X\,\mathbf{c} = X^T\mathbf{y} \quad\Longrightarrow\quad \mathbf{c} = (X^TX)^{-1}\,X^T\mathbf{y}$$

+This is the so-called normal equation.
 Concrete example: \(X = (1,\; 0.5)^T\), \(\mathbf{y} = (3,\; 4)^T\).
-Then \(X^TX = 1.25\), \(X^T\mathbf{y} = 5\), so \(c = 4\).
-The projection is \(\hat{\mathbf{y}} = (4,\; 2)^T\).
-The error \((-1,\; 2)^T\) is perpendicular to \(X\): \(1 \cdot (-1) + 0.5 \cdot 2 = 0\). ✓
+Then \(X^TX = 1.25\), \(X^T\mathbf{y} = 5\), and so \(c = 4\).
+The projection is \(\hat{\mathbf{y}} = (4,\; 2)^T\); the residual \((-1,\; 2)^T\) is perpendicular to \(X\) since \(1 \cdot (-1) + 0.5 \cdot 2 = 0\). ✓

 Chapter 3